Skip to content

 --star-2-pass-basic

-3.2 Generic SLURM Cluster¶
+3.2 Generic SLURM Cluster

 Running the pipeline outside of Biowulf is easy; however, there are a few extra steps you must first take.
 Before getting started, you will need to build reference files for the pipeline.
-Please note when running the build sub command for the first time, you will also need to provide the --shared-resources
+Please note when running the build sub command for the first time, you will also need to provide the --shared-resources option.
+This option will download our kraken2 database and bowtie2 indices for FastQ Screen.
+The path provided to this option should be provided to the --shared-resources option of the run sub command.
+Next, you will also need to provide a path to write temporary output files via the --tmp-dir option.
+We also recommend providing a path to a SIF cache.
+You can cache software containers locally with the cache sub command.

 # Step 0.)
 Grab an interactive node (do not run on head node)